 A general lack of knowledge and understanding of Aboriginal culture and heritage sites has resulted in the unintentional damage of sites within North Sydney.
 It is currently the greatest threat to the effective conservation of Aboriginal Heritage sites.

 Other factors putting pressure on the preservation of Aboriginal Heritage sites include excavation and construction work, more visitors, vandalism and pollution.

-Council has developed a strategy for the conservation and management of the Aboriginal sites within North Sydney.
-The sites, which are registered with the National Parks and Wildlife Service, include middens, occupation sites, rock engravings and rock art and date back at least 7,000 years.
+Council has developed a strategy for the conservation and management of approximately sixty Aboriginal sites within North Sydney.
+The sites, which are registered with the National Parks and Wildlife Service, include middens, occupation sites, rock engravings and rock art.

 The strategy includes a comprehensive register of all sites and provides specific recommendations on their conservation and management.
 It also outlines opportunities for the community to become involved in the care and management of sites.

-Since 2000 North Sydney Council has been a member of the Aboriginal Heritage Office (AHO), a partnership with Lane Cove, Willoughby, Strathfield, Ku-ring-gai and Northern Beaches Council.
-The AHO provides advise and expertise to its partner organisations in order to protect Aboriginal sites and promote Aboriginal heritage.
-North Sydney Council funds the position of an Aboriginal Heritage Manager to take a regional approach to the protection of Aboriginal sites and cultural heritage in the participating Council areas.
+Together with Lane Cove, Willoughby and Warringah Councils, North Sydney Council funds the position of an Aboriginal Heritage Manager to take a regional approach to the protection of Aboriginal sites and cultural heritage in the four participating Council areas.